GDPR Consent

 For more information, see here: https://gdpr-info.eu/issues/consent/

-These materials were obtained directly from the International Government public websites and are posted here for your review and reference only.
-No Claim to Original International Government Works.
+These materials were obtained directly from the International Government public websites and public websites and are posted here for your review and reference only.
+No Claim to Original International Government Works or public websites.
 These may not be the most recent versions.
-The International Governments may have more current information.
-We make no guarantees or warranties about the accuracy or completeness of this information or the information linked to.
+The International Governments and public websties may have more current information.
+We make no guarantees or warranties about the accuracy or completeness of this information, or the information linked to.
 Please check the linked sources directly.